UofA-SPEAR/control-panel/README.md

 Press o to move the right tread up.<br>
 Press l to move the right tread down.<br>

+Sensitivity is controlled using the 1-9 keys on the keypad.
+Default is 1 so we don't send the rover through a wall on startup.

 ### Arm
 Our rover features a mechanical arm that allows for 5 ranges of motion: rotation from the base of the arm, vertical movement of the entire arm,